About Us

 Bio

-Before joining the Brimmer team in 2010, Kathryn served as an art faculty member at St. George’s School in Newport, R.I., and Miss Porter’s School in Farmington, Conn., focusing primarily on photography, drawing, and jewelry making.
+Before joining the Brimmer team in 2010, Kathryn served as an art faculty member at St. George’s School in Newport, Rhone Island, and Miss Porter’s School in Farmington, Connecticut, focusing primarily on photography, drawing, and jewelry making.
 Kathryn also spent several summers serving as art director for the American School in Switzerland’s Summer Language Program.

 • Photo of Eric Neudel